 For an upscale dining experience without the exorbitant prices, stroll over to Ryan’s on York.
-The casual atmosphere combined with elevated bar food and craft cocktails makes this a can’t miss.
+The casual atmosphere, elevated bar food, and craft cocktails make this a can’t miss.

 You’ll notice an entire section dedicated to fries with your first glance at the menu.
-From York Classic hand-cut and lightly salted to Mediterranean seasoned fries served with tahini and special relish, there is a choice for everyone.
+From York Classic hand-cut and lightly salted to Mediterranean seasoned fries served with tahini and special relish, everyone has a choice.